ppannuto/patpannuto.com/classes/2022/summer/wes237b/assignment2/index.md

 The goal is just to get a little comfortable with manipulating data in Eigen, and what the library is doing for you under the hood.

-_Optimization:_ In embedded systems, it's often better with larger data operations to pre-allocate a result object and give the function a pointer to an object to fill rather than returning the object from the function.
+> _Optional Optimization:_ In embedded systems, it's often better with larger data operations to pre-allocate a result object and give the function a pointer to an object to fill rather than returning the object from the function.
+>
-Try this for your cross product function.
+> Try implementing this for your cross product function if you are interested (if not now, passing pointers will come up later either way).

 ### Part 1: Report Deliverables